 St. George and the Greater Zion Area Winter Activities

-The area is blessed with abundant parks and historical sites.
-Zion National Park is an obvious draw.
-Bryce Canyon National Park is a two-hour drive away.
-The Grand Canyon is just 2.5 hours away.
-And many more parks are within four hours.
+The Greater Zion area is blessed with abundant historical sites and national parks to visit in winter: Zion National Park is an obvious draw, Bryce Canyon National Park is a two-hour drive away, and the Grand Canyon is just 2.5 hours away.
+Many other parks are within four hours.

 For the ultimate in Utah winter activities, however, don’t skip over the local attractions.
 With more than 350 miles of mountain bike trails and four state parks, there are a lot of things to do here.
 Sand Hollow State Park has the Sand Hollow Reservoir (most popular in the warmer months for boating, fishing, and diving, but still quite scenic in the winter months).
 At Sand Mountain, there’s a red sandstone landscape and a popular off-road vehicle ride among the dunes.
 Snow Canyon State Park combines lava flows, petrified dune caves, and sandy trails with incredible camping and horseback rides.

 All this new attention for Utah winter activities in the region has spawned a wave family-focused lodging options, too.
-Staybridge Suites, which opened in 2020, has kitchenettes that are perfect for families, as well as snack hours and a brand-new outdoor swimming pool, heated hot tub, and a stunning sport court with basketball, tennis, and more.
+Staybridge Suites, which opened in 2020, has kitchenettes that are perfect for families, as well as snack hours, a heated hot tub, and a stunning sport court with basketball, tennis, and more.
+(There’s also an outdoor swimming pool if you visit when the weather’s nice.)
 The hotel is also pet-friendly and has an outdoor fire pit and a full-service restaurant.

 The focus of the resort is health, wellness, and adventure.
 The original National Institute of Fitness, the Red Mountain Resort continues its commitment to outdoor invigoration with non-traditional spa and wellness activities such as energy healing, chakra balancing, intuitive astrology, and oracle readings.
 It’s also pet-friendly, another perk for families.